ajahi/Mandala/README.md

 To operate this application properly, follow these steps:<br>
 1.Properly clone the git, cd into the cloned file.<br>
+2.Run "cp .env.example .env" and insert your "Open Weather App id" appid in .env as OPEN_APP_ID.
 2.Setup initial artisan command and db connections.<br>
 3.Run command ,php artisan queue:work.This will allow queue to start working.<br>
 4.Run command ,php artisan schedule:work.This will allow scheduled work to operate properly.<br>